deepgram-starters/project-template/README.md

+> INSTRUCTIONS

-> Copy the entire contents of https://github.com/deepgram-starters/deepgram-starters-ui to the `./static/` folder.
+> 1. Copy the entire contents of https://github.com/deepgram-starters/deepgram-starters-ui to the `./static/` folder.

-> The name of the project and repo, is less important than the correct configuration of the `deepgram.toml` file, if you wish for it to be included in future onboarding workflows.
+> 2. The configuration of the `deepgram.toml` file, is required so we can include the starter in future onboarding workflows.

+> 3. Consistent naming of the project repo is important.
+Please don't deviate from our standards.
+Example repo name: [language] [use case]

+> 4. Use the readme template below, don't deviate from it.
+---

-# [Usecase] [Language] Starter
+# [Language] [Usecase] Starter

-> Write an intro for this project
+> Write a brief intro for this project.

-Nifty little into, maybe a screenshot.
+## What is Deepgram?
+> Please leave this section unchanged.

+[Deepgram’s](https://deepgram.com/) voice AI platform provides APIs for speech-to-text, text-to-speech, and full speech-to-speech voice agents.
+Over 200,000+ developers use Deepgram to build voice AI products and features.

 ## Sign-up to Deepgram

 > Please leave this section unchanged, unless providing a UTM on the URL.

 Before you start, it's essential to generate a Deepgram API key to use in this project.
-[Sign-up now for Deepgram](https://console.deepgram.com/signup).
+[Sign-up now for Deepgram and create an API key](https://console.deepgram.com/signup?jump=keys).

 ## Quickstart